-With the first day under my belt, I wake up to a headache, strange smells, and WHAT THE FUCK IS ON MY ARM?!
+With the first day under my belt, I woke up to a headache, strange smells, and WHAT THE FUCK IS ON MY ARM?!
 I knew that Couchsurfing wasn't going to be glamorous, but one thing I will not tolerate is bug bites.
 I immediately grabbed my pocket mirror and inspect myself.
 This is just great!
 Before I make any more assumptions, I inspect the bedding.
 I feel nasty, and I ran to the communal showers with my shower kit in tow at lightning speed.
-While in the shower, I thought of ways I could get rid of the visible marks on my arm which look like needle tracks.
+While in the shower, I thought of ways to get rid of the visible marks on my arm, which look like needle tracks.
 FYI: Pack a small first-aid kit.
-I have one, in my car about 5,541 miles west.
+I have one in my car about 5,541 miles west.

 Upon my return, the sound of the espresso machine indicated new adventures brewing while Jay was on the phone mumbling in Dutch and getting ready to head out for the day.

 “Where are you going today?”

 Haarlem.
-Thanks to Rick Steves, during a late-night PBS binge-watching session I came across the Netherlands episode, which included Haarlem.
-What stuck to me was eating pickled herring and how it would be foolish not to rent a bike for the day.
+Thanks to Rick Steves, during a late-night PBS binge-watching session, I came across the Netherlands episode, which included Haarlem.
+What stuck with me was eating pickled herring and how it would be foolish not to rent a bike for the day.
 Mental notes.
 The way he described Haarlem was that it was where you went for more of a small-town feel, to get away from the bustle of Amsterdam, and where tourists rarely visit.
 That's all I needed.
 This was also exciting as I was going to take the train to another city.
 Unlike Potsdam, this was planned.
 I knew I wanted to go to Haarlem when I was getting my Netherlands itinerary together back in the States.
-And, I wanted to prove to my friends that pickled herring was tasty.
+And I wanted to prove to my friends that pickled herring was tasty.